Everything you need to know

 We are independent, which means we are impartial and can fairly meet the needs of both funder and applicants.

 The University of Bath have been a great supporter of Brevio, and right from the start have provided academic rigor to Brevio's research and development.
 We now have three academics from the University of Bath on Brevio's board of directors.
-The board consists world leading experts spanning technology, academia, government and blue chip organisations.
+The board consists of world leading experts spanning technology, academia, government and blue chip organisations.

 Absolutely not.
 If you're a foundation you can compare Brevio to a two stage application process, whereby Brevio is just stage one.
-We provide comprehensive information on charities that is typically asked by funders in their application process.
+We provide comprehensive information on charities that is typically asked by grant-makers in their application process.